matthew-5pl/3dch-eng/README.md

 for Nintendo String Files (.msbt).
 Visit the project's [GitHub repository](https://github.com/IcySon55/Kuriimu/releases) and download the latest .rar archive containing the Kuriimu Binaries.
-Now that you have all of the needed files, open Kuriimu and drag the .msbt file onto the active folder.
+Now that you have all of the needed files, open Kuriimu and drag the .msbt file onto the active window.
 Then you can choose a string and make your changes.
 Once you're done, save the file and submit it in a pull request.
 If you are not familiar with GitHub's PR system, you can read about it [here.](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)